ALRW/dayAsADev/courseSections/section16.md

 Earlier in this course we delved into testing.
 However, the tests we wrote were authored after the fact.
 On a site as small as this that is a forgivable sin but think about the *coverage* of the tests we do have, do you have confidence that we could run our tests and know that everything we had previously implemented was working as required?

-[Test Driven Development](http://www.extremeprogramming.org/rules/testfirst.html) (TDD) is a methodology for forceing ourselves to write well tested and easily testable code.
+[Test Driven Development :link:](http://www.extremeprogramming.org/rules/testfirst.html) (TDD) is a methodology for forceing ourselves to write well tested and easily testable code.
 At a high level it follows the iterative process shown below often shortened to the phrase: *red, green, refactor*.

 ![TDD](../images/tdd.png)